teshnizi/Sentinel/README.md

   <h1>Sentinel</h1>
 </p>

-Clean up your social media feed from BS and focus on the important stuff
+Clean up the BS from your social media feeds